JarJarBlinkz/Evolve_Launcher/README.md

 # piLauncherNext
 This is a fork, and spiritual succesor of [lvonasek's piLauncher](https://github.com/lvonasek/QuestPiLauncher).
-A simple launcher for Pico VR headsets (might also work in Oculus) supporting official/sideloaded apps and games.
+An alternative launcher for Pico VR headsets (might also work in Oculus) supporting official/sideloaded apps and games.

 [Builds](https://github.com/Veticia/binaries/tree/main/releases)